 If you’ve never thought about what’s happening with your toes while squatting, then now is the time to start drawing your attention to the floor.

-A misguided cue in the squat is to “keep your weight on the heels”.
-This is not the best cue because it disregards the role of your toes.
+A misguided cue in the squat is to “keep your weight on the heels.”
+This is not the best cue because it disregards the role of your toes (a common squat mistake).

 You want to have your weight distributed between your pinky toe, big toe, and heel.
 This is called your “tripod”.

 If you find that your ankles are still rolling inward, then it’s likely because you’re losing tension through the floor with your pinky toe.
-You can practice this foot-to-floor connection while warming up for your squats, and over time it will feel more natural.
+You can practice this foot-to-floor connection while warming up for your squats; over time, it will feel more natural.

 Takeaway: Engage your big toe, pinky toe (especially the pinky toe), and heel by clawing the ground with your toes.